amirkeren/bluemix-lab1/README.md

 # Implementing endpoints

+We will now add the relevant code to implement the endpoints of the web application responsible for retrieving the available phrases in the dictionary and adding new ones

 1. Edit the file *app.js* and replace the existing TODO code for the two endpoints (lines **44-56**) with the following -

 ```